 Birthdays can be a special time for children.
 Birthday treats may be brought to school.
-However, this must be coordinated with the classroom teacher in advance as schools have discretion on how birthdays are handled.
+However, this must be coordinated with the classroom teacher in advance.
 It is recommended that treats be delivered near the end of the school day.
 The Health Department requires individually wrapped treats or food items purchased at a store rather than home-made.
 If your child wants to contact school friends for a celebration or party outside of school, please avoid passing out invitations while at school as not everyone will be invited and feelings can easily be hurt.
 If there is no other way to invite a student, arrangements must be made with the classroom teacher as to an appropriate way/time.
 We appreciate your understanding in this matter.